Rare Books & Special Collections

-Located within Boatwright Library, the Galvin Rare Book Room and Special Collections supports the educational mission of the University of Richmond by preserving and providing access to our diverse collection of materials for use by students, faculty, staff, scholars, and the general public.
+Located within Boatwright Library, the Book Arts, Archives, and Rare Books division supports the educational mission of the University of Richmond by preserving and providing access to our diverse collection of materials for use by students, faculty, staff, scholars, and the general public and providing opportunities to research and explore through a variety of distinctive collections and experiences.
 We hope to provide an environment that challenges researchers of all types to engage with historical materials and primary sources while building connections to earlier generations and gain an understanding of the use and care for such materials.
-Items in both locations can be found in the library catalog.
+For questions or additional information, please email us at archives@richmond.edu.

-The Galvin Rare Book Room
+Rare Book Collection

-Located on level B-1, the Rare Book Room houses some 10,000 books, broadsides, manuscripts, maps, newspapers, music scores, facsimiles, and photographs, including manuscript and print materials dating from 1470 to the present.
+Located on level B-1, the Galvin Rare Book Room houses some 15,000 books, broadsides, manuscripts, maps, newspapers, music scores, facsimiles, and photographs, including manuscript and print materials dating from 1470 to the present.
 The eclectic and wide-ranging nature of the collection offers extensive opportunities for students and faculty to explore across the curriculum and for researchers to explore a tremendous variety of topics and resources.
-Areas of particular strength include Richmond and Virginia history, the Civil War, historic children’s literature, and the history of the book.
+Areas of particular strength include: Richmond and Virginia history; the Civil War; historic children’s literature; travel and exploration works; historic cookbooks and domestic guides; and works pertaining to the history of the book.
+Information concerning specific rare book materials and artists’ books can be located in the library catalog.

-Manuscript Collections
+Archival Collections

 Book Arts Collection